One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 Also, Esther is completely unaware of the decree that Mordecai has to mention to her (chapter 4).
 But as an official, he would've been a lot more in-tune to political and other affairs of state.
 And this is assuming Esther could even read, or it may have been in a foreign language (has to have the decree explained - 4:8).

 After Esther confirms she's in Xerxes' good graces in the scepter scene (5:1ff), she starts by asking small favors: first a banquet.
 Only at that pleasantry would she ask her people be saved, along with exposing Haman, now that she's gotten over the fear of death, in an all-or-nothing pick me or Haman move, betting on the former.
 Without a doubt she would've mentioned Mordecai saving the king's life, but this is omitted in the text since the readers already know it.
 Mordecai hadn't been rewarded because the king probably didn't know it was him, having heard it from Esther or another messenger (2:22), and the affairs of court-life, why Esther doesn't see the king for a full month, made the event forgotten.
 The word for reading of the court records (6:1) implies a long time.
-Had this not happened that night, Esther would've saved all the Jews except her uncle, but this did not happen, confirming Mordecai's words in 4:14.
+Had this not happened that night, Esther would've saved all the Jews except her uncle, but this did not happen, confirming Mordecai's trust in God (4:14).
 After this, Haman realized Mordecai's position was unassailable, and Zeresh aptly predicts it's only a matter of time before her husband jumps into the grave he had dug for Mordecai (6:13).
 Since nobody knew Esther was a Jewess, let alone related to Mordecai, Haman probably didn't have much to fear physically.
-Yet with such a reversal of fortune, and the fact that Haman must've advertized everywhere his intent against Mordecai (7:9), instead of attending the banquet, he should've packed as much valuables on his fastest horse and ran in the best direction to never be found.
+Yet with such a reversal of fortune, and the fact that Haman must've advertized everywhere his intent against Mordecai (7:9), instead of attending the banquet, he should've packed as much valuables on his fastest horse and bolted in the best direction to never be found.

 The citadel at Susa was 15 meters (~30 cubits) above the rest of the city [Yehuda Landy (2011), Purim and the Persian Empire], so Haman likely built it 50 cubits to be able to see it from Xerxes' palace while at Esther's banquet.
 High poles on whom victims were impaled are known from Assyrian reliefs.
 [Karen Radner (2015).
 "High visibility punishment and deterrent: Impalement in Assyrian warfare and legal practice."
 Zeitschrift Für Altorientalische Und Biblische Rechtsgeschichte / Journal for Ancient Near Eastern and Biblical Law, Vol. 21, pp. 110, 113]